milankinen/stanga/README.md

 #### Lifting list observable to observable of sinks

 Lists are a little bit more complicated thing.
-If you don't believe, just take a look at cycle's advanced list example! ...just kidding!
+If you don't believe, just take a look at cycle's advanced list example... just kidding!
 With `stanga`, list processing is *almost*  as easy as processing props.

 What is "list state"?
 It's an observable emitting events that contain arrays